ajktown/docs/dev/writing_conventions/fe/passing-callbacks.md

 ## Components

 Components are allowed to define a callback simply named `onClick()`.
-If you have to define multiple `onClick()`, you should either create separate hooks or separate components
+If you have to define multiple `onClick()`, you should either create separate hooks or separate components.

 ## Style Components